redecheck/redecheck/README.md

 #### Installation at the Command Line

-1. Navigate to the root directory containing your copy of ReDeCheck.
-(Use the cd command as shown below)
+1. Navigate to the root directory containing of your installation of ReDeCheck.
 2. Type the following command to build the tool: `mvn package`
 3. Maven will build the project from scratch, downloading all the required dependencies for the project automatically.
-4. A jar entitled redecheck-jar-with-dependencies.jar should have been created in the */target* directory of your ReDeCheck download.
+6. A JAR file called `redecheck-jar-with-dependencies.jar` should have been created in the `target` directory of ReDeCheck's main directory; if this JAR file does not exist, then the installation with the command line failed and you will not yet be able to use ReDeCheck.
+Please try these steps again or, alternatively, try one of the methods that uses an IDE.

 ## Running ReDeCheck